 Do you want to take amazing winter images on your iPhone?
 Winter offers stunning opportunities for photos.
 However, capturing incredible winter photography can be a challenge.
-In this article, you’ll discover nine secrets for photographing unbelievable winter scenes.
+In this article, you’ll discover 9 tips for photographing unbelievable winter scenes.

 1. Take Cold Weather Precautions To Protect Your iPhone